-If you or your partner becomes pregnant: Tell your oncologist's office right away if you or your partner becomes pregnant or you think you are pregnant while on this medication, as it may harm a developing baby.
+If you or your partner becomes pregnant: Tell your oncology team right away if you or your partner becomes pregnant or you think you are pregnant while on this medication, as it may harm a developing baby.
 Also, remember to use condoms if you are sexually active, not only for birth control but to prevent exposure to body fluids.